santoshnukala/jukebot/weeklylog.md

 finish understanding x to see if it can be implemented for our project by Wednesday etc”. )

-- By the next weekly log, we want test our LSMT neural network using a few mario songs.
-For this, we need to essentially understand how neural networks work and how they will work for our particular use case.
+- By the next weekly log, we want to improve our neural network to work for complex Mario songs with multiple instruments (or use techniques to simplify the songs so they work with our neural network).
+For this, we need to improve our understanding of neural networks and understand each result for each case.
 To achieve this, we are planning on meeting twice every week.
-Once we have this done, we can go on to the next steps of processing multiple songs using our neural network and proceed from there.
+We plan on meeting Sunday, October 11th.
+Prior to this meeting, Krithik and Santosh will have tried different combinations of Mario songs with our LSTM neural network to see which songs give ideal outputs and how we need to improve our neural network.
+Anand is going to study LSTM neural networks to better understand potential shortcomings from training the neural network with more complex songs.
+Omkar’s internet is out due to a Spectrum outage and Sahith is busy preparing for a job interview, so we plan to update everyone by the next meeting on Sunday, October 11th.

 ```